harness/terraform-provider-harness/docs/resources/platform_gitops_agent.md

 - `high_availability` (Boolean) Indicates if the deployment should be deployed using the deploy-ha.yaml
 - `namespace` (String) The k8s namespace that this agent resides in.
+- `is_namespaced` (Boolean) Indicates if the agent is namespaced.
+If true no cluster roles.

 ## Import